kevinrue/tendonhca/005-bulk-deconvolution/README.md

 rmdir snakemake-workflow-template-main
 ```

 Edit workflow to download the reference genome from Ensembl.

+Note that the 'primary assembly' genome is used, as per recommendations in the [STAR manual](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).

 Using VSCode command palette, create a Conda environment for the project.